-When you have hens eating eggs it can be extremely frustrating.
+When you have chickens eating eggs it can be extremely frustrating.
+It’s even more frustrating than when they stop laying eggs at all.
 The worst part is, this behavior can be difficult to stop.
 Hens can even teach each other the bad habit and before you know it, there will be no eggs left for you!

 There are many reasons that chickens develop this bad habit, and it’s best to deal with the issue sooner rather than later.

-The most important thing to understand is why are your hens eating eggs?
-There are several causes for hens eating their own eggs, and the more you know, the better you can deal with this situation before it gets out of control.
+The most important thing to understand is why are your chickens eating eggs?
+There are several causes for hens to eat their own eggs, and the more you know, the better you can deal with this situation before it gets out of control.